iLib-js/ilib-mono/README.md

         - [localeUnder] the full BCP-47 locale specification, but using underscores to separate the locale parts instead of dashes. eg. "zh-Hans-CN" -> "zh_Hans_CN"
+    - localeMap: an output locale map that maps the locale used in the translations to a different locale for use in the file name template.
+      For example, an app may wish to use the locale specifier "zh-CN" instead of the full "zh-Hans-CN" for some output files, but not all of them.
+In this case, a locale map for this template mapping is how this can be achieved.
+Any locale not listed in the mapping will be used as-is.
+The overall [shared] locale map is also applied if there is no locale map in the template mapping for a particular locale.

 Example configuration: